Theloniouscript/SpaceShooter_Monk/README.md

-# SpaceShooter_Monk
+# SpaceShooter
-Classic SpaceShooter with AI-ships.
+SpaceShooter game made as a part of training course